 Ignition Positions

-Use the key to turn the ignition switch to four different positions.
+With the key in the ignition, you can turn it to four different positions.

-In order to shift out of PARK (P), ignition must be in the ON/RUN or ACC/ACCESSORY and the regular brake pedal must be applied.
+In order to shift out of PARK (P), ignition must be in ON/RUN or ACC/ACCESSORY and the regular brake pedal must be applied.